edelprior/Mad.ie/Report/REPORT.md

 before public.

 However, webpack.config still has caused me errors, and when deploying to glitch (the environment became easier as I code edit and view the compiled code very quickly) still gives me errors about webpack not being installed, but I have it in my package.json, and my webpack.config file is identical to when it was working earlier on in the day.

+I went back to my package.json after finishing the report and was able to fix the issues described above.
+The error seems to be in the order at which I called things in the package.json, but I will be looking into it more.

 ### 🌈 Reflection